← Back to Blog

 Key Takeaways

-- Free SaaS boilerplates with 7k–15k GitHub stars exist (Open SaaS, nextjs/saas-starter, ixartz/SaaS-Boilerplate).
+• Free SaaS boilerplates with 7k–16k GitHub stars exist (Open SaaS, nextjs/saas-starter, ixartz/SaaS-Boilerplate).
 Some are actively maintained; vercel/nextjs-subscription-payments hasn’t shipped a commit in 15 months.

-wasp-lang/open-saas has 14,310 GitHub stars.
-ShipFast has $1.25M in verified Stripe revenue across 8,200+ buyers.
-Both ship a working Next.js SaaS: auth, billing, dashboard, deployment.
-The choice between them isn’t which one is “better.”
-It’s what each costs you in time, integration work, and maintenance after the README ends.
+wasp-lang/open-saas has 14,310 GitHub stars and ships a working Next.js SaaS for free: auth, billing, dashboard, deployment.
+ShipFast ships the same surface for a $199 one-time license.
+Which one is right for you comes down to what each costs in time, integration work, and maintenance after the README ends.

 We sell a paid SaaS starter, so the bias here is on the table.
 We’re going to be specific about where free wins, where paid wins, and where neither wins.
-The honest version of this comparison isn’t “paid is worth it.”
-It’s “here’s what every free boilerplate costs you once you ship, and here’s where the cost flips.”
+Rather than argue that paid is worth it, this guide maps what every free boilerplate actually costs you once you ship, and where that cost flips toward paying for a license.
 If you want a ranked “best of” list instead, see our 2026 SaaS boilerplate ranking.

 What Counts as a SaaS Boilerplate